-The new year is right around the corner, and with it brings new opportunities to make a big impression on the trade show floor.
+The new year is in full swing, and with it brings new opportunities to make a big impression on the trade show floor.
 We believe 2019 will be a year of marrying human interaction with unique technology to create an experience attendees will remember long after they’ve left the show floor.

 TREND ONE: NOSTALGIC ENGAGEMENT